Managing Anxiety in Children

 - Ask about school-based counseling or referrals to community providers.

-Teachers often welcome practical suggestions—offer strategies that work at home, such as a discrete signal for needing a break.
+Teachers often welcome practical suggestions.
+Offer strategies that work at home, like a discreet signal to ask for a break.

 Building resilience: gradual exposure, problem-solving skills, and praise